Projects / Residential

 Redfern House

 Sympathetic alterations and new additions to a terrace house have been meticulously planned to provide essential room, refuge and privacy for an artist couple and their growing family.
-Aside from meeting numerous client and council planning objectives, the new works amply resolve many requisite concerns around daylight access, cross ventilation, and material & energy sustainability.
+Aside from meeting client and council planning objectives, the new works amply resolve many requisite concerns around daylight access, cross ventilation, and material & energy sustainability - while also employing a loose triadic colour strategy throughout its interior.

 Date: 2024 -